HypothesisWorks/hypothesis/docs/internals.rst

 a database (by default a local sqlite database, though it could be anything).
 When run in future, Hypothesis first checks if there are any saved examples for the test and tries those first.
-If any of them fail the test, it skips straight to the minimization statge without bothering with data generation.
+If any of them fail the test, it skips straight to the minimization stage without bothering with data generation.
 This is particularly useful for tests with a low probability of failure - if Hypothesis has a one in 1000 chance of finding an example it will probably take 5 runs of the test suite before the test fails, but after that it will consistently fail until you fix the bug.

-The key Hypothesis uses for this is the type signature of the test, but that hasn't proven terribly useful.
+The key that Hypothesis uses for this is the type signature of the test, but that hasn't proven terribly useful.
 You could use the name of the test equally well without losing much.